Skip to content

 Name Type Description Default

-contexts list[list[bytes]]
+contexts list[list[bytes]] | list[list[Token]]

-A list of sequences of bytes tokens.
+A list of sequences of byte tokens or Token objects.

 required